GambitBSM/gambit_2.2/README.md

     - dill, future (required for using the DarkAges backend)
     - pandas, numexpr (required for using the MontePython backend)

+Memory requirements
+--

+For building the entirety of GAMBIT without optimisation, at least 10 GB of RAM is required.
+The build can be completed with less RAM than this if enough modules are ditched when running cmake, with e.g. `cmake -Ditch="ColliderBit;DarkBit" ..`, etc. See the Core paper ("GAMBIT: The Global and Modular Beyond-the-Standard-Model Inference Tool", the first link at the top of this README file) for further details of how to ditch components.
+For a list of commonly used cmake options, see the file CMAKE_FLAGS.md.

+Building with optimisation enabled (e.g. using -DCMAKE_BUILD_TYPE=Release) may require more than 20 GB of RAM, depending on the compiler in use and precisely which optimisations it employs.
+Interprocedural optimisation in particular requires very large amounts of RAM.
+In general, Release mode is only intended for performance-critical applications, such as when running on supercomputer architectures.
+It is not advised for laptops.

 Building GAMBIT
 --

 The basic build instructions are below.

 Note that cmake will fail to find some dependencies on some systems without guidance.
-More information is provided in the Core paper ("GAMBIT: The Global and Modular Beyond-the-Standard-Model Inference Tool", the first link at the top of this README file).
+More information is provided in the Core paper.

-For building the entirety of GAMBIT, 16 GB of RAM is required.
-The build can be completed with less RAM if enough modules are ditched when running cmake, with e.g. `cmake -Ditch="ColliderBit;DarkBit" ..`, etc. See the Core paper for further details.

 For a list of commonly used cmake options, see the file CMAKE_FLAGS.md.
-Specific cluster configuration examples are available via gambit.hepforge.org.
+Configuration examples for specific computing clusters are available via gambit.hepforge.org.

 Assuming that you have retrieved the git repository or the tarball and unpacked it: